Factors that can delay Probate

 If a Will names an executor that the beneficiaries or next of kin were not expecting it can delay the initial process of applying for probate.
 If the executor is not easily locatable, reasonable effort must be made to find them before an executor can be removed and another person can take over the role.

 Once the named executor has been informed of their appointment, it may also take some time for them to decide whether they wish to act or would rather renounce.
-There is nothing legally forcing a named executor to renounce their position, but if there appointment was unexpected in the first place this can cause disagreements or disputes which can slow down the process.
+There is nothing legally forcing a named executor to renounce their position, but if their appointment was unexpected in the first place this can cause disagreements or disputes which can slow down the process.

 Solicitor named as executor